volodymyrhudyma/blog/content/blog/create-custom-middleware-in-redux.md

 ## Summary

-In this article, we learned what is a middleware, how create a custom middleware in Redux and add it to the chain using the **applyMiddleware** method.
+In this article, we learned what is a Middleware, how create a custom Middleware in Redux and add it to the chain using the **applyMiddleware(...middleware)** method.

-Of course, I don't recommend to create a custom logger middleware, better use the existing one - [redux-logger](https://github.com/LogRocket/redux-logger), which is enough for most cases.
+Of course, I don't recommend to create a custom logger Middleware, better use the existing one - [redux-logger](https://github.com/LogRocket/redux-logger), which is enough for most cases.